Our History

 In early 2018, the Club broadened its search to include Golden Plains Shire, Surf Coast Shire, and privately owned land.
 Multiple submissions were lodged, and initial enthusiasm was shown—particularly within Golden Plains Shire.

-The cumulative impact of repeated knockbacks led to a sharp decline in membership and financial support.
+The cumulative impact of repeated setbacks led to a sharp decline in membership and financial support.

-At a meeting on 12 May, a disheartened President tendered his resignation.
+At a meeting on 12 May, 2018 a disheartened Membership base begun to tender their resignations.

-In a defining moment for the Club, Arthur Boyd addressed the committee, urging members not to abandon the vision and opposing the resignation.
-This moment marked a turning point and reinforced the determination of the members.
+In a defining moment for the Club, The Clubs President addressed the committee, urging members not to abandon the vision and opposing there resignations.

 Rebuilding and Transition to Portable Operations